sasever/SQLPoolsTools/docs/SQLPoolIndvHealthCheck/ReadMe.md

 * You may have tables in very bad condition, but does not get frequently read or written and has no effect in processing timelines
 * You may have tables in very bad condition, and does not get frequently read or written but becomes a bottleneck for multiple subsequent processes.

-The effect of which one you will put an effort will obviously different.
+The effect of which one you will put an effort will obviously be different.

 ## How to approach Performance Tuning on Azure Synapse SQL Pools.
 If you have a poor performing read query or poor performing write operation on Azure Synapse SQL Pools, there might be a few different reasons resulting it.
 But solutions usually are hidden in how healthily your tables are placed in the system and how you are reading/writing these tables.